Nikest/bandguess/README.md

 ### What will be good to realize?

 1. Error handling and error alerts messages;
 2. Showing history of each players in results page.
-Which artist guessed by player
+Which artist guessed by player;
-3. Create .env with settings for artists, album loading limits, etc.
+3. Create .env with settings for artists, album loading limits, etc.;
+4. Getting data to Results page by WebSocket;